Neroware/GodotRx/README.md

 ## Final Thoughts

+I hope I could clarify the usage of GDRx a bit using some of these examples.

 I do not know if this library is useful in the case of Godot 4 but if you are familiar with and into ReactiveX, go for it!
-I got some backlash from the Godot Community, who thought I was trying to argue against Godot's event system.

-I hope I could clarify the usage of GDRx a bit using some of these examples.

 ## License
 Distributed under the [MIT License](https://github.com/Neroware/GodotRx/blob/master/LICENSE).